nohavewho/litellm-claude-code/docs/AUTH_SETUP.md

 - `opus` - Claude Opus (latest)
 - `default` - Default model

-Note: Haiku model is currently disabled upstream in Claude Code.
+**Note:** Haiku model is temporarily disabled upstream in Claude Code.
+When restored, it will be available as `haiku`.